theirishduck/Articulate-2-package/README.md

 # Articulate-2-package
-Contains a hacked working template of an Articulate 2 package
+Contains a hacked working template of an Articulate 2 package.
+Please read the README.md file for more details.